Relying on God, I Got More Than a Job

 Soon, the hiring season had passed.
 Many companies no longer hired workers, let alone foreign ones.
 Then I sought help from my teacher in private, but still failed to find a job.
 Seeing others in my class all found jobs, except another foreign student and me, I felt more anxious, worrying whether I could find a job and stay in Japan.

 For the next half a month, I constantly sent out my resume, but still didn’t find a job, during which I lived in worries and pain.
 I thought, “If I can’t find a job in the end, what should I do?”
 Realizing my condition was not right, I remembered God.
 Then I told my condition to the sister who read a passage of God’s words to me, “Some people choose a good major in college and end up finding a satisfactory job after graduation, making a triumphant first stride in the journey of their lives.
-Some people learn and master many different skills and yet never find a job that suits them or find their position, much less have a career; at the outset of their life journey they find themselves thwarted at every turn, beset by troubles, their prospects dismal and their lives uncertain. … Regardless of differences in ability, IQ, and willpower, people are all equal before fate, which makes no distinction between the great and the small, the high and the low, the exalted and the mean.
+Some people learn and master many different skills and yet never find a job that suits them or never find their position, much less have a career; at the outset of their life journey, they find themselves thwarted at every turn, beset by troubles, their prospects dismal and their lives uncertain. … Regardless of differences in ability, intelligence, and willpower, people are all equal before fate, which does not distinguish between the great and the small, the high and the low, the exalted and the mean.
 What occupation one pursues, what one does for a living, and how much wealth one amasses in life are not decided by one’s parents, one’s talents, one’s efforts or one’s ambitions, but are predetermined by the Creator.”
 The sister fellowshiped, “Our destiny is dictated and arranged by God.
 What jobs we will do is also already predetermined by God and isn’t based on our own efforts or other conditions.
 Besides, when we can find a job is also in God’s hands.
 What we need to do is believe that God’s arrangements always suit us most and experience them calmly.”
 After hearing the sister, I understood that what job I would do was predetermined by God.
 In the past, I didn’t know the sovereignty of God, so I wanted to rely on my own ability to obtain a good job, placing my hope on various certificates.
 When I couldn’t achieve my ideal, I was negative and complaining.
 My suffering was actually the result of my disobedience to God’s sovereignty.
 After understanding this, I felt much more relieved.

 The next day, when I was searching for information of employment on the Internet as usual, I suddenly found that a realty company located in downtown Tokyo was hiring foreign students.
 This job seldom required extra work and provided regular vacations, which would not delay my belief in God or attending meetings.
 It is really an ideal job for me.
 Isn’t it prepared by God for me?
 Then I sent my resume to this company.
 To my surprise, after a few minutes, they gave me a call and made an appointment with me for an interview.
 After I hung up, I kept thanking God; when I relied on Him and entrusted my job to Him, He really made a way out for me.